One More for the People

 – Scott McClanahan, author of Stories, Stories II, and Stories V!

 News + Events

-- The April issue of Runner’s World featuring Michael Heald’s “That Pre Thing” hits newsstands March 12th.
+- The June issue of Runner’s World featuring Michael Heald’s “They Might Be Ryans” hits newsstands May 6th.

 - SLATE: “Love Is Not Constantly is a small masterpiece of twentysomething romantic trauma – a book with real clarity of vision that reads, at times, like a horror story.”

 - Interviews / Reviews